LOADING ...

 has suffer'd you to on him knows you.
 As the plow follows words, so

 instruction.
 Expect poison from the standing water.
-You know what is
+You never know is

-enough unless you know what is more enough.
+unless you know what is more than enough.
 Listen to the fool's

 reproach!
 It is a kingly title!
-The eyes of fire, the of air, the
+The of fire, the nostrils of air, the

-mouth of water, the of earth.
+of water, the beard of earth.
 The weak in courage is strong in

 cunning.
-The tree never asks the beech how he shall grow; nor the
+The apple never asks the beech how he shall grow; nor the

-soul of sweet delight can never be defil'd. thou seest an eagle, thou
+of sweet delight can never be defil'd.
+When thou seest an eagle, thou

-seest a portion of genius; lift up thy head!
-As the caterpiller
+seest a of genius; lift up thy head!
+As the caterpiller chooses

 the fairest leaves to lay her eggs on.
-So the priest his curse on the
+So the lays his curse on the

 fairest joys.
-To create a flower is the labour of ages.
+To a little flower is the labour of ages.
 Damn

 newest.
 Prayers plow not!
 Joys laugh not!
-Sorrows not!
-The head
+Sorrows weep not!
+The

 contemptible.
 The crow wish'd every thing was black, the owl every